 What’s more, the management team work closely with local producers and huntsman to champion local ingredients while the Duncombe’s bar is a showcase for local brewers and spirt makers alike.

-Priding itself on mixing pub classics with more adventurous, modern dishes, specialities include crab, pickled radish, pear and yuzu mayonnaise; lamb rump with miso glazed carrot and jus gras and peanut butter and jelly soufflé with peanut butter ice cream according to the Michelin Guide.
+Priding itself on mixing pub classics with more adventurous, modern dishes, specialities have included crab, pickled radish, pear and yuzu mayonnaise; lamb rump with miso glazed carrot and jus gras and peanut butter and jelly soufflé with peanut butter ice cream according to the Michelin Guide.